USS Iwo Jima (LPH-2): Catastrophic boiler accident

 In October 1990, Iwo Jima was in the Persian Gulf, as part of the buildup for Operation Desert Shield.
-After two months of operation there she developed a leak in a steam valve which supplied steam to a stand-by electrical generator.
+After two months of operation in the region she had developed a leak in a steam valve which supplied steam to a stand-by electrical generator.
 She docked in Manama, Bahrain, where the valve was repaired by a local contractor under US government inspection.

 Repairs were completed towards the end of October.
 On 30 October, as she raised steam to get underway and rejoin the fleet, the valve began to leak once more.
 The bonnet blew off the valve, flooding the boiler room with steam from two boilers.
 Ten of the eleven crewmen in the room were killed during or immediately after the incident, with the last surviving until 23:30 that evening.

 The cause of the accident was determined to be the use of fasteners of the wrong material (namely black oxide coated brass) on the valve, combined with a lack of proper inspection.